Credible

 Small mortgages are hard to get because they aren’t as profitable for lenders — not because necessarily they’re riskier.

-The reason they’re not as profitable is because lenders have to follow the same fundamental procedures — like carefully underwriting each loan — and meet the same regulatory requirements to process most mortgages, regardless of the loan amount.
+The reason they’re not as profitable is that lenders have to follow the same fundamental procedures — like carefully underwriting each loan — and meet the same regulatory requirements to process most mortgages, regardless of the loan amount.

 Example: A major regulatory requirement is the ability-to-repay rule.
 It limits how much lenders can charge borrowers in points and fees to get a qualified mortgage, like a conventional or government-guaranteed loan.
 The cap is either 3%, 5%, or 8% of the loan amount, depending on the loan size.